jsbien/glyph-miner/INSTALL.md

 ### Starting it up

-Start the server with the `local/run-uwsgi.sh` script.
+Start the server with the `local/run-uwsgi.sh` script to run uwsgi with timestamped log and show print() output.
 This is its main  content:

-# Run uwsgi with timestamped log and show print() output
 exec /home/jsbien/git/glyph-miner/uwsgi-env/bin/uwsgi \
   --socket 127.0.0.1:9091 \
   --protocol uwsgi \